jpmillion/fitness_manager_frontend/README.md

 The Fitness Manager application allows athletes to create a variety of workouts.
-There are categories to seperate different types of exercises.
-If an exercise is click on a video will display with a demostration of the exercise.
-To create a workout an athlete has to register or login by simply entering a username.
-An athlete must choose between 1 and 6 exercises.
+There are three different categories (Strength, Plyometric, and Speed & Agility) to select from when choosing exercises.
+Clicking on the name of an exercise will display a video that will demostrate the exercise.
+Athletes can create as many workouts as they want.
+Workouts must have between 1 and 6 exercises.
+An Athlete can log in or register by simply entering a unique username.

-    Future upgrades include being able to create exercises and customize demo videos for exercises.
-Also being able to modify the categories or create new ones.
-Secure password login and OAuth registration will also be added.
+Future upgrades include being able to create and update exercises and their attributes such as name and video url.
+Also, creating and editing categories and their attributes.
+These upgrades will allow an Athlete to customize there page if the default is not to their liking.
+Secure login and OAuth will also be added to the application.
     This is the link to the repo for fitness_manager_backend: https://github.com/jpmillion/fitness_manager_backend